-The eight-week study included bipolar adults, 18 to 65 years of age, who were in the depressive phase of their disease and had not benefited from an antidepressant.
-Patients were randomly assigned to receive the antidepressant Escitalopram (Lexapro) plus Celecoxib or Lexapro, plus a placebo.
-(Bipolar disorder is characterized by alternating periods of exaltation and depression.
+The eight-week study was conducted in bipolar adults, 18 to 65 years of age, who were in the depressive phase of their disease and had not benefited from an antidepressant.
+Bipolar disorder is characterized by alternating periods of exaltation and depression.Patients were randomly assigned to receive the antidepressant Escitalopram (Lexapro) plus Celecoxib or Lexapro, plus a placebo.

 Seventy-eight percent of patients in the Celecoxib group experienced a reduction of at least 50 percent in their depression scores, with 63 percent reporting that their depression had disappeared entirely.
 In comparison, only 45 percent of the placebo group reported a reduction of 50 percent or more in depression, with only 10 percent reported that their depression was fully eradicated.

 It typically takes four to six weeks before any antidepressant starts working.
 In the Loyola study, patients on Celecoxib began to see benefits from their antidepressant in one week.
 Fifty-five patients completed the study: 31 in the Lexapro plus Celecoxib group and 24 in the Lexapro plus placebo group.

 Previous studies have found that depression disrupts the immune system causing chronic inflammation.
 This inflammatory response alters the normal balance of chemical messengers in the brain called neurotransmitters.
 Inflammation hinders the function of antidepressants designed to restore normal chemical balance.
 By combating inflammation, Celecoxib appears to make antidepressants more effective, Halaris said.